agilexrm-docs/docs/guides/common/Textbox.md

     and DateTime.
     The format of the text is validated to check that it corresponds to the type specified in this field (the content of the validation message can be set in *ValidationMessage* parameter).

     ![](../media/AgileDialogsDesignGuide/TextboxControl_04.png)

+    When TextControlContentType property is set to DateTime control stores the value variable using ISO-8601.

+    When TextControlContentType property is set to Decimal control stores the value variable using invariant culture.

-    Note: DateTime is deprecated and is there for backward compatibility.
+    > Note: This property is deprecated and is there for backward compatibility.
 It will be removed in a future version.
-Use the Calendar control instead.
+Use the Calendar and Currency controls instead.

 -   **ValidationMessage**: The message that will be presented when the content does not match the validation rule: